WisTex/Raconteur/FEDERATION.md

 Mastodon Custom Emojis

 Mastodon Custom Emojis are only supported for post content.
 Display names and message titles are considered text only fields and embedded images (the mechanism behind custom emojis) are not supported in these locations.

+Mentions and private mentions

+By default the mention format is '@Display Name', but other options are available, such as '@username' and both '@Display Name (username)'.
+Mentions may also contain an ampersand, for example '@!Display Name'.
+This indicates a Direct or private message to 'Display Name' and post addressing/privacy are altered accordingly.